kmatasfp/golem-k8s-cluster/README.md

 ### Purpose

-This repo can be used to provision Kubernetes cluster for Golem Cloud.
+This repo can be used to provision Kubernetes cluster for Golem.

 ### Usage
 1. Fork this repository